Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 -       Special offers (end of range, clearance, all specials)
 - After a choice has been selected from the drop down menu in the navigation bar, the relevant products will be reflected (their images, price, category and rating)
 - Once a product has been selected by clicking on the image, the page will open with a larger image, price, category, rating, description, option to choose the quantity, add to the shopping bag or keep shopping (the beans have additional options available, being roast(light, medium, dark) and grind(none, espresso or filter))
-- My Account (Register and Log In options)
+- My Account (Register, Sign In, Update details, Sign Up, Sign Out, options)
 - Shopping bag, which has the following options:
 -       Increase / decrease products
 -       Remove products from bag